apjanco/spaCy_workshops/README.md

 ### Target audience and expected number of participants

 This tutorial would appeal to a similar audience as attended DH2018's distant viewing and word vectors workshops.
 Given attendance at those workshops, we expect around 25-30 participants would register for our tutorial.
-Our participants will likely have some existing familiarity with natural language processing, text analysis, and TEI.
+Our participants will probably have some existing familiarity with natural language processing, text analysis, and TEI.
 Participants will leave the tutorial with the skills needed to install dependencies, train a model on categories that are relevant to their research and run inference on a text.
 They may have heard of spaCy and are interested in learning how it differs from NLTK.

-Our instructors come from a range of backgrounds in machine learning and literature, history, and information science.
+Our instructors come from a range of backgrounds in machine learning, the humanities, and information science.
 This diversity of perspectives and use cases of spaCy will appeal to a large DH audience and help participants to connect what they've learned with their own research.

 Each participant should bring a laptop computer to the tutorial.
 No other technology is required.
 Links and instructions to install spaCy and Prodigy will be provided in advance of the tutorial, but installation can also be completed in the first few minutes.